Score aggregation

 Statistical moderation

 School-based assessment is an important part of the VCE.
-In many studies it contributes 50% towards the calculation of a student’s study score.
+It contributes 50% towards the calculation of a student’s study score in many studies.
 To ensure fairness when study scores are calculated, it is important that school-based assessments made by all schools are comparable.

 The VCAA acknowledges that teachers are best placed to assess students’ academic achievement.
 However, assessment scores are comparable only when they are expressed on the same scale.
 Statistical moderation does not change the relative performance of students within the statistical moderation group.
-For each VCE and VCE VET program the VCAA uses statistical moderation to adjust the achievements of students from all schools on the same scale.
+The VCAA uses statistical moderation to adjust students’ achievements from all schools on the same scale.
 This provides fairness for students across the state.
-To ensure comparability of across school-based assessments from different schools, the VCAA applies statistical procedures to each moderation group, study by study.
+To ensure comparability across school-based assessments from different schools, the VCAA applies statistical procedures to each moderation group, study by study.

-For VCE studies, moderation groups are the cohort of students in each school undertaking the study, or the total cohort of students from schools that combine for the purposes of assessment and moderation for a particular study.
+For VCE studies, moderation groups are the cohort of students in each school undertaking the study, or the total cohort of students from schools that combine for assessment and moderation for a particular study.

-For VCE VET programs with scored assessment, the moderation group is the identified assessing group.
-By selecting an assessing group, schools are choosing the group in which students will be statistically moderated, students will be statistically moderated with the entire assessing group.
-An assessing group can be a cohort of students who are enrolled in the same program in:
+For VCE VET units with scored assessment, the moderation group is the identified assessing group.
+By selecting an assessing group, schools are choosing the group in which students will be statistically moderated; students will be statistically moderated with the entire assessing group.
+An assessing group can be a cohort of students who are enrolled in the same unit in:

 - a home school – a teacher from the school delivers and assesses the scored Unit 3–4 sequence from the VCE VET program